TimP4w/Phi/README.md

 # Φ Phi

-A dashboard for FluxCD _heavily_ inspired by [ArgoCD](https://argoproj.github.io/cd/).
+A dashboard / control plane for FluxCD _heavily_ inspired by [ArgoCD](https://argoproj.github.io/cd/)'s own dashboard.

 This project began as a hands-on experiment with Go and over time, it transformed to this dashboard after some head bashing with flux and my homelab cluster.

-This works for my cluster and my setup, however it may struggle with other configurations and versions...

 __THIS IS NOT PRODUCTION READY__

-If you want to try it out beware: many bugs are to be expected.
-Code is not optimized, nor fully tested.
+I work on it when I have time and feel like it, focusing on what I need, so expect a many bugs, poorly tested, "works on my setup" type of thing (for now?).

 ![img](./docs/dashboard.png)